APatelUIUC/MobilePenroseTiler/README.md

-# Mobile Penrose Tiler
+# Mobile Tiling Studio

-Interactive Penrose tiling generator built with Next.js, designed to run smoothly on desktop and mobile and deploy quickly to Vercel.
+Interactive tiling playground built with Next.js, designed to run smoothly on desktop and mobile and deploy quickly to Vercel.
 The original Python script from the OSS project is still available in `penrose.py` for reference.

 ## Features

+- Penrose, triangular, checkerboard, and hexagonal tilings with unique controls
-- Real-time Penrose subdivision renderer with configurable layers (subdivisions)
+- Real-time subdivision and lattice rendering with smooth canvas scaling
 - Instant canvas preview that adapts to any screen size
+- Per-tiling parameter controls (e.g., rotation, density, zoom) that update live
-- Visual controls for colors, zoom level, and output resolution
+- Visual palette editor with randomizers and built-in outline/background roles
 - High-resolution PNG export with a single click
 - Mobile-first layout with Tailwind CSS styling